Harrods Christmas bear

-Harrods Christmas bears are signature plush toy bears created by the London department store Harrods and released every year to celebrate Christmas.
-They have been a tradition since 1986, and past bears are now considered valuable collectors’ items.
-Harrods bears can be recognised by a mark on their left paw, which shows the Harrods logo and the year they were released.
+The Harrods Christmas bear is a teddy bear created by the Harrods department store in London, England in 1986.
+A limited edition Christmas bear is released every year to celebrate the Christmas season, and bears from years' past have since become valuable collector's items.
+They can be recognised by the Harrods logo and year of release embroidered on their left paw.

 The first Harrods Christmas Bear

 Snowy, the first Harrods Christmas bear, appeared in 1986 wearing a knitted hat and scarf.
 This first bear was the only one not to have the distinguishable logo and year on his left paw, and he originally sold at a price of £14.95.
 He was reproduced in 1995 – this time with the logo and the date, 1986, on his paw.
 Original, undated bears are incredibly hard to find (reputedly, even the Harrods archive does not have one) and can sell for upwards of £600.